-Dr. Elen Turner is a copyeditor at Ideas on Fire, where she brings her interdisciplinary scholarly training to bear helping scholars create work that can affect change within and beyond the academy.
+Dr. Elen Turner (she/her) is a copyeditor at Ideas on Fire, where she brings her interdisciplinary scholarly training to bear helping scholars create work that can affect change within and beyond the academy.

 Elen is a former in-house editor at Kathmandu-based Himal Southasian magazine, where her editing focused on contemporary and historical South Asian politics and culture and where she also studied Nepali and Hindi.